A degenerate Arnold diffusion mechanism in the Restricted 3 Body Problem: Introduction

+The authors want to thank the referees for valuable suggestions and help to substantially improve the final version of the manuscript.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 757802).
 This work is part of the grant PID-2021-122954NB-100 funded by MCIN/AEI/10.13039/501100011033 and ``ERDF A way of making Europe''.
 M.G. and T.M.S are supported by the Catalan Institution for Research and Advanced Studies via an ICREA Academia Prize 2019.
 This work is also supported by the Spanish State Research Agency, through the Severo Ochoa and Mar\'{i}a de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M).